ihavenomunyhalol/ihavenomunyhalol/README.md

 ## 👨‍🎓 About Me

-:mortar_board: **International Baccalaureate Diploma Programme, Class 12 Student** (Science Stream - PCM currently navigating board exams and competitive entrance tests.
+:mortar_board: **International Baccalaureate Diploma Programme 2 Student** (Science Stream - Physics, Maths, Computer Science, currently navigating board exams and competitive entrance tests.

 :microscope: **A science enthusiast** with a growing interest in Computer Science, problem-solving, and how technology shapes our world.

-:rocket: **Fueled by curiosity**, I enjoy exploring complex concepts in Physics, Chemistry, and Mathematics, and learning the fundamentals of programming.
+:rocket: **Fueled by curiosity**, I enjoy exploring complex concepts in Physics and Mathematics, and learning the fundamentals of programming.

 :books: **Dedicated learner and avid reader** who believes in understanding concepts thoroughly and enjoys tackling challenging problems.